splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-runtime-configuration.md

 # Implement a Container Runtime and SC4S

 ## Step 1: Configure your OS to work with SC4S
-### Tune your receiver buffer
+### Tune your receive buffer
 You must tune the host Linux OS receiver buffer size to match the SC4S default.
 This helps to avoid event dropping at the network level.
-The default receiver buffer for SC4S is 16 MB for UDP traffic, which should be acceptable for most environments.
+The default receive buffer for SC4S is 16 MB for UDP traffic, which should be acceptable for most environments.
 To set the host OS kernel to match your buffer:

 1. Edit `/etc/sysctl.conf` using the following whole-byte values corresponding to 16 MB: